 The Mesa Arts Center is home to four theaters presenting live entertainment and performances, from Broadway to comedy, five art galleries showcasing visual-art exhibitions, and 14 art studios for education, set in downtown Mesa.

 The Museum of Northern Arizona in Flagstaff aims to inspire a sense of love and responsibility for the Colorado Plateau through collecting, studying, interpreting, and preserving the region’s natural and cultural heritage.

 The Phoenix Art Museum showcases a permanent collection of more than 19,000 works, an annual calendar of exhibitions, as well as public programs such as tours, lectures, films, and special events.

 The Phoenix Symphony offers orchestral music through classics and pops concerts plus other special performances and events, in addition to an education and community-engagement program that partners with Native American communities and STEM educators.

-The Phoenix Theatre Company offers nearly 500 performances on multiple stages each year, from musicals and comedies to alternative and experimental theatre, along with education and outreach programs for all ages and a volunteer apprenticeship program.
+The Phoenix Theatre Company offers performances on multiple stages each year, from musicals and comedies to alternative and experimental theatre, along with education and outreach programs for all ages and a volunteer apprenticeship program.

 The Phoenix Zoo is home to more than 3,000 animals, including 30 endangered or threatened species, participates in both local and global conservation, offers hands-on educational camps and programs for all ages, and hosts public events.